 Wider floorboards can show more natural timber movement and gapping can be more evident in these sizes.

 Below are some points to consider for reducing flooring movement.
 These are mostly covered in our flooring guidelines which are available here.

 - Ensure the flooring substrate is dry and similar moisture content to the flooring to be installed over it.
 Moisture barriers over concrete and sub-floor ventilation are very important.

 - Acclimatising the flooring may not be necessary if the room conditions are similar to the expected lived in conditions.
 This can be difficult in new builds without heating and cooling appliances installed.
-Knowing the moisture content of the flooring is close to the home equilibrium moisture content allows you to install immediately.
+Knowing the moisture content of the flooring is close to the home equilibrium moisture content allows you to install it immediately.

 - Double glazing will minimise the heat that transfers into the home, though if allowed eventual heat build-up can also become trapped in the home in the same way.
-Ventilation here (including roof) is important to allow heat to escape.
+Ventilation here (including the roof) is important to allow heat to escape.

 - Don’t let the flooring dry out from being locked up for long periods over warm weather.
 A hygrometer can be used to check and monitor the humidity in the home.
 Alternatively, climate control measures in the home can be installed.